Welcome to the ITS “Digital Collections Online”

 The ITS Archive preserves one of the largest collections worldwide on the history of the Holocaust and the National Socialist concentration camps, on Nazi forced labor and on so-called displaced persons.
 The holdings contain original documents on the registration and care of the survivors after 1945, as well as documents the Allied forces were able to secure when they liberated the concentration camps, for example prisoner identity cards from the Buchenwald and Dachau camps.
 Correspondence with survivors of Nazi persecution and their families, conducted as part of the process of clarifying their fates, constitutes another part of the holdings.
 Finally, the ITS stores numerous copies or microfilms of documents from other archives or public institutions, which it collected in order to meet its own tracing responsibilities.
 In June 2013, the ITS’s original collections were added to the UNESCO “Memory of the World” registry.

-In selecting the archival material for this portal, we consider not only the potential interests of researchers, but also the degree of indexing as well as data protection issues.
-We did not include collections composed either in part or in whole of copies from other archives, or those subject to personal protection laws.
 A complete inventory of the ITS’s archival collections and other indexing information (the digital copies themselves are not available) can be found here as well as on the portal of the „European Holocaust Research Infrastructure“ (EHRI).
 The finding aids published on the two websites, however, adhere to a structure different from the one chosen for the publication on this portal.
 That is because archival indexing geared towards the interests of historical research has only recently become one of the ITS’s priorities.

 Moreover, provenances customary in archives have been re-organized, and documents grouped according to pertinence.
 Whereas the finding aids reflect the original provenances, in this portal, for technical reasons, the system by which the documents are actually organized in the ITS archive has been retained.